YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 This point deserves much more emphasis, because many patients underestimate how powerful hair characteristics really are in hair transplantation.

-A patient with fine, straight hair and strong scalp contrast may never look as visually full as a patient with coarse, wavy hair and lower contrast, even if both surgeries were planned competently and both patients received an honest, technically sound procedure.
+A patient with fine, straight hair and strong scalp contrast may never look as visually full as a patient with coarse, wavy hair and lower contrast, even if both surgeries were planned competently and both patients received a clear, technically sound procedure.

-That does not automatically mean the first result is poor.
+That does not necessarily mean the first result is poor.

 It may simply mean the visual advantages are different from the beginning.

-This is one of the biggest reasons why patients misjudge results online.
+That difference is a major reason patients misjudge results online.
 They compare one patient to another as if the surgery alone explains everything.
 In reality, the surgeon is not working with the same raw material in every case.
 He is working with varying hair shaft thicknesses, textures, contrasts, donor qualities, and surface areas to cover.

 And those differences matter enormously.